Price comparison from over 24,000 stores worldwide

 Which is more important?
 We’ve heard both sides.
 Some say they want faster file exports, so the Ryzen might be a little faster, while others say they want the most performance while actually driving Premiere Pro because that’s when they feel it.
 In the end, we’d probably agree and take the 12600K’s faster playback performance over a decent, but not huge lead in file exports.

-As we said earlier, the specifics of what you do in sprawling application suite as rich as Adobe Creative Cloud can sometimes can change the performance, so we also backstop our Pugetbench performance tests with UL’s Procyon 2.0 Video Editing test.
+As we said earlier, the specifics of what you do in sprawling application suites as rich as Adobe Creative Cloud can sometimes change the performance outcome, so we also backstop our Pugetbench performance tests with UL’s Procyon 2.0 Video Editing test.
 Like Pugetbench, Procyon measures Premiere Pro performance by exporting four different videos from a timeline with various effects added, such as Lumitri Color adjustments.
-While PugetBench actually gives higher performance to the Ryzen 5 5600X, in Procyon 2.0 the Core i5-12600K has a 15 percent advantage.
+While PugetBench actually gives higher performance to the Ryzen 5 5600X in exports, in Procyon 2.0 the Core i5-12600K has a 15 percent advantage.

 To look at the brave new world of AI performance on desktop PCs, we use Topaz Lab’s Gigapixel AI.
 It’s an application that uses AI to more intelligently increase the resolution of photos over simpler algorithms.
 For that we task Gigapixel AI with increasing the photo of an F-16 Falcon shot on an 8.2 megapixel camera a decade ago by 6x.
 It’s an entirely realistic use case and something that Intel has traditionally cleaned both AMD and Apple’s clocks on.
 We time the duration it takes to run the enlargement three times.
 Although Ryzen 9 actually pulls of the Core i9, that’s not the story with the more mainstream chips, as the Core i5-12600K finished the enlargement about 8 percent faster than Ryzen 5.